opencv/opencv/modules/highgui/doc/qt_new_functions.rst

 .. c:function:: void createOpenGLCallback( const string& window_name, OpenGLCallback callbackOpenGL, void* userdata CV_DEFAULT(NULL), double angle CV_DEFAULT(-1), double zmin CV_DEFAULT(-1), double zmax CV_DEFAULT(-1)

-    Create a callback function called to draw OpenGL on top the the image display by windowname.
+    Creates a callback function called to draw OpenGL on top the the image display by ``windowname`` .

-    :param window_name: Name of the window
+    :param window_name: Name of the window.

-    :param callbackOpenGL:
-        Pointer to the function to be called every frame.
+    :param callbackOpenGL: Pointer to the function to be called every frame.
 This function should be prototyped as  ``void Foo(*void);`` .

-    :param userdata: pointer passed to the callback function.  *(Optional)*
+    :param userdata: Pointer passed to the callback function.  *(Optional)*

-    :param angle: Specifies the field of view angle, in degrees, in the y direction..  *(Optional - Default 45 degree)*
+    :param angle: Parameter specifying the field of view angle, in degrees, in the y direction.
+Default value is 45 degrees. *(Optional)*

-    :param zmin: Specifies the distance from the viewer to the near clipping plane (always positive).  *(Optional - Default 0.01)*
+    :param zmin: Parameter specifying the distance from the viewer to the near clipping plane (always positive).
+Default value is 0.01. *(Optional)*

-    :param zmax: Specifies the distance from the viewer to the far clipping plane (always positive).  *(Optional - Default 1000)*
+    :param zmax: Parameter specifying the distance from the viewer to the far clipping plane (always positive).
+Default value is 1000. *(Optional)*

 The function ``createOpenGLCallback`` can be used to draw 3D data on the window.
 An example of callback could be: ::